Yadnyawalkya/masslyze/README.md

 # masslyze

-Small tool to analyse the XML output of sslyze in order to provide a n overview on mass SSL scans of IP ranges.
+Small tool to analyse the XML output of [sslyze](https://github.com/nabla-c0d3/sslyze) in order to provide an overview on mass SSL scans of IP ranges.

 ### Version
 0.1